-14.A WHT rate of 15% a than 10% of the vot applies if received by a company controlling less ing power in the paying company and in all cases if received by an indiv idual.
-15.A WHT rate of 15% i holding less than 10 cases if received by f received by a company (partnership is excluded) % of the capital of the paying company and in all an individual.
-16.Nil if paid to a gover nment, bank, or financial institution.
-17.A WHT rate of 5% or films and video tape n royalties for cinematographic films including es for television.
-18.A WHT rate of 15% i of the capital of the individual. f received by a company holding less than 10% paying company and in all cases if received by an 19.A WHT rate of 5% or (other than films sho n cinematographic film royalties own on television). company holding les , the applicable WHT rate is 15% if received by a ss than 10% of the shares of the paying company ceived by an individual.
-21.A WHT rate of 10% i managerial, or cons applies on royalties. s also applicable for payments of a technical, ulting nature.
-Prior to 1 April 2017, a rate of 15% holding less than 10 received by a company (other than partnership) % of the capital of the company paying the ases if received by an individual. holds directly 10% o e recipient company (partnership is excluded) of the share capital of the paying company for an d of at least 2 years.
-5% in all other cases. other than a partne oplies if the beneficial owner is a company ership) which holds directly at least 25% of the any paying the dividends.
-10% WHT rate with rate secret formulas, or p s for patents, trademarks, designs or models, plans, processes, or any industrial, commercial, or scientifi formation concerning industrial, commercial, or e. on dividend if paid by a company in which the s invested less than €100.000 in the share capital ing the dividend. paid to a bank or financial institution.
+the voting power in the paving company and in all cases if received by an individual.
+15. A WHT rate of 15% if received by a company (partnership is excluded) holding less than 10% of the capital of the paying company and in all cases if received by an individual 16.
+Nil if paid to a government, bank, or financial institution.
+17. A WHT rate of 5% on royalties for cinematographic films including films and video tapes for television.
+18. A WHT rate of 15% if received by a company holding less than 10% of the capital of the paying company and in all cases if received by an individual.
+19. A WHT rate of 5% on cinematographic film royalties (other than films shown on television).
+20. Prior to 1 April 2017, the applicable WHT rate is 15% if received by a company holding less than 10% of the shares of the paying company and in all cases if received by an individual.
+21. A WHT rate of 10% is also applicable for payments of a technical, managerial, or consulting nature.
+Prior to 1 April 2017, a rate of 15% applies on royalties.
+22. A WHT rate of 5% if received by a company (other than partnership) holding less than 10% of the capital of the company paying the dividend and, in all cases, if received by an individual.
+23. Nil rate applies if the recipient company (partnership is excluded) holds directly 10% of the share capital of the paying company for an uninterrupted period of at least 2 years.
+5% in all other cases.
+24. A WHT rate of 5% applies if the beneficial owner is a company (other than a partnership) which holds directly at least 25% of the capital of the company paying the dividends.
+10% WHT rate with rate in all other cases.
+25. 5% WHT rate applies for patents, trademarks, designs or models, plans, secret formulas, or processes, or any industrial, commercial, or scientific equipment, or for information concerning industrial, commercial, or scientific experience.
+26. A WHT rate of 5% applies if the beneficial owner of the company is an insurance undertaking or pension fund, or if the beneficial owner is a company whose shares are listed on a registered stock exchange provided no less than 15% of the voting shares of that company are in free float and which holds directly at least 15% of the capital of the company paying the dividends throughout a 365 day period that includes the day of payment of the dividends, or if the beneficial owner of the dividends is the government of that contracting state or a political subdivision / local authority thereof.